 We've derived the geographic diversity of each school by examining where matriculated undergraduates came from before they attended college.

 A vast majority of undergraduates attending Acupuncture and Massage College come from within Florida.
 This places Acupuncture and Massage College's level of location diversity far below the national average and gives it a national geographic diversity ranking of #2,339.

 What is the Age Diversity of the Students?

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this college appears to attract a majority of older students.
-At Acupuncture and Massage College, 4.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Acupuncture and Massage College, 4.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Acupuncture and Massage College #1,168 in the nation for student age diversity.

 Acupuncture and Massage College Age Diversity Chart

-Analyze the age range of Acupuncture and Massage College undergraduates with the following chart.
+Analyze the age range of Acupuncture and Massage College students with the following chart.

 Questions About Diversity